Control Barrier Function Based Design of Gradient Flows for Constrained Nonlinear Programming: Introduction

-\paragraph*{Flows for Equality Constrained Problems} For problems involving only equality constraints,~\cite{KT:80, HY:80} employ differential geometric techniques to design a vector field that maintains feasibility along the flow, makes the constraint set asymptotically stable, and whose solutions converge to critical points of the objective function.
-The work~\cite{JS-IS:00} introduces a generalized form of this vector field to deal with inequality constraints in the form of a differential algebraic equation, and explores links with sequential quadratic programming.
+For problems involving only equality constraints,~\cite{KT:80, HY:80} employ differential geometric techniques to design a vector field that maintains feasibility along the flow, makes the constraint set asymptotically stable, and whose solutions converge to critical points of the objective function.
+The work~\cite{JS-IS:00} introduces a generalized form of this vector field to deal with inequality constraints in the form of a differential algebraic equation and explores links with sequential quadratic programming.